AyeshaIrshad1337/NLP/README.md

 + distance between two points connecting a path.
 + distance is useful when the length of text palys a role in determining similarity.
-+ if the length of the sentence is doubled by repeating the same sentence twice, the euclideaan distance will increase even though the sentence may have the smae meaning
++ if the length of the sentence is doubled by repeating the same sentence twice, the euclideaan distance will increase even though the sentence may have the same meaning.

 *you will find euclidean distance code in euclidean_distance.ipynb*
 </details>